RaidPRDev/firebase-webpack-setup/README.md

 ```

 ### package.json
-Our package.json will look something simuilar to this
+Our package.json will look something similar to this
 ```
 {
   "name": "LibraryName",